MarcusBarnes/islandora_compound_batch/README.md

 ## OBJ extension to content model mappings

-This module determines which content model to assign to child objects based on the extension of the OBJ file.
-The mapping used in this assignment is:
+This module determines which content model to assign to child objects based on the extension of the child's OBJ file.
+The mapping used is:

 ```
 jpeg => islandora:sp_basic_image